 Humanity’s Need for Sacrificial Love

 The need for sacrificial love is great.
 Humankind’s neglect of merciful compassionate and forgiving love has left humanity with suffering from the beginning.
-Jesus Christ lived the life that defines love.
+Jesus of Nazareth lived the life that defines love.
 Jesus taught that God forgave humanity’s great sins so that all may forgive others of sins (Matt 18:21–35).
 Jesus declared in John 15:12–13, “This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this, that someone lay down his life for his friends.”
 Who would die for love?

 MORE ABOUT LOVE AND THE CHRISTIAN FAITH

 The more people learn about God, then the more they learn how to love!
 There will come movements, ideologies, and sects claiming to know love.
-However, there is only one faith established upon love, and that faith is in the words and life of Jesus Christ.
+However, there is only one faith established upon love, and that faith is in the words and life of Jesus of Nazareth.
 There is only one religion that has the central focus of love as God’s virtue (Jas 1:26–27).
 Consider these inspired words:

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends.
 (1 Cor 13:4–8a)